kubevirt/user-guide/docs/operations/component_monitoring.md

 All KubeVirt system-components expose Prometheus metrics at their `/metrics` REST endpoint.

+You can consult the complete and up-to-date metric list at [kubevirt/monitoring](https://github.com/kubevirt/monitoring/blob/main/docs/metrics.md).

 ## Custom Service Discovery

 Prometheus supports service discovery based on